-- McGill University: The Béluga system is a heterogeneous multi-purpose supercomputer with four principal components: a CPU subsection, a GPU subsection, data-storage devices and a high-speed interconnect linking together the other three subsystems.
-Béluga was designed for a variety of workloads and is situated at ÉTS in Montreal.
-It is named for the St. Lawrence River’s Beluga whales.
-The CPU has 700 Intel servers, providing 28,000 compute cores of Intel Skylake generation.
-It's comparable to 10,000 high-end laptops bundled into the same computer room.
+McGill University: The Béluga and Narval systems are heterogeneous multi-purpose supercomputers, each of them with four principal components: a CPU subsection, a GPU subsection, data-storage devices and a high-speed interconnect linking together the other three subsystems.
+They were designed for a variety of workloads, are physically located at ÉTS in Montreal, and operated by Calcul Québec.
+Béluga is named for the St. Lawrence River’s Beluga whales.
+Narval is named in honour of the narwhal, a species of whale which has occasionally been observed in the Gulf of St. Lawrence.
+Between these two supercomputers, they offer more than 100,000 CPU cores and 1300 GPUs.
+It's comparable to 30,000 high-end laptops bundled into the same computer room.

 You can find more information on these national systems on the docs wiki, including helpful quick start guides.